PeterCxy/evdev-right-click-emulation/README.md

 evdev-right-click-emulation 2buttons branch
 ---

-2buttons extends the feature to add a single left click on touch events of less than 250ms i.e. a "tap" this is useful where the touch screen driver (Wacom HID 5113) omits this vital gesture for touch events.
-Compile from the 2buttons and install as below or if evdev-rce is installed from a distribution repository (Arch AUR) simply replace the evdev-rce executable.
+2buttons extends the feature to add a single left click on touch events of less than 250ms i.e. a "tap".
+This is useful where the touch screen driver (Wacom HID 5113) omits this vital gesture for touch events.
+Compile from the 2buttons branch and install as below or if evdev-rce is installed from a distribution repository (Arch AUR) simply replace the evdev-rce executable.

 Dependencies
 ---